wp-plugins/jabber-feed/readme.txt

  --enable-sysvsem at compilation time.
  This is in particular recommended if your publication system has a lot of activity (new posts, pages, comments, deletions, etc.).
+ Note for Gentoo users: you must set the 'sysvipc' USE flag for PHP.

 = Working Platforms =